rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

 ### Gathering NLL data

-If you want to profile an NLL run, you can just pass extra options to the `cargo rustc` command.
-The actual perf site just uses `-Zborrowck=mir`, which we can simulate like so:
+If you want to profile an NLL run, you can just pass extra options to the `cargo rustc` command, like so:

 ```bash
 touch src/lib.rs